-- Postage and shipping increased 20% to \$747,029 from \$623,076 and is due to an increase in the frequency of inbound and outbound shipments.
+- Legal and professional fees increased 10% to \$730,304 from \$666,413 The increase is related primarily to legal and accounting fees incurred in support of operational and strategic initiatives of the Company; - Postage and shipping increased 18% to \$879,938 from \$747,029 and is due to an increase in the frequency of inbound and outbound shipments.
 The Company incurs shipping fees from couriers and armored carriers to transport currency between the Company's stores and customers.
-The Company added 63 new customers representing 1,408 new transacting locations since January 31, 2017 which has led to a 14% increase in transactional activity thus increasing shipping costs.
+The Company added 319 new wholesale banknote customers representing 2,686 new transacting locations since January 31, 2018 which has led to an 8% increase in transactional activity thus increasing shipping costs.
 Additionally, the Company has increased the frequency of inbound and outbound armored shipments due to an increase in high value, bulk shipments to centralized clients.
-Shipping fees collected by the Company are netted against shipping charges charged to the Company.
-These costs have declined from 10.2% of revenue in 2017 to 8.9% in 2018; - Stock based compensation decreased 2% to \$196,328 from \$192,349 for the vested portion of stock options granted pursuant to the Company's stock option plan.
-The options have an expiry date of 5 years from the date of the grant, unless otherwise stated by the Board of Directors, and have a weighted average exercise price of Cdn\$22.31.
-There were 442,223 options outstanding at January 31, 2018 compared to 506,592 options outstanding at January 31, 2017; - Executive replacement costs decreased to \$18,542 from \$165,803 with the higher expense in 2017 due to the replacement of two senior executives in the company; - Software maintenance expense has increased 23% to \$132,037 from \$107,499 due to expanded usage of software applications purchased to support Sales, Operations, Payments, IT, and Finance functions in the Company; and - Other general and administrative expenses decreased 56% to \$218,704 from \$496,294.
-Other expenses are comprised of travel and lodging, utilities, bank service charges, foreign exchange gains and losses through profit and loss, and other general and administrative expenses.
+Shipping fees collected by the Company are netted against shipping charges charged to the Company; - Stock based compensation decreased 42% to \$113,376 from \$196,238 for the vested portion of stock options granted pursuant to the Company's stock option plan.
+The decrease is due to the forfeiting of 26,088 options during the period.
+The options have an expiry date of 5 years from the date of the grant, unless otherwise stated by the Board of Directors, and have a weighted average exercise price of Cdn\$27.56.
+There were 385,784 options outstanding at January 31, 2019 compared to 442,223 options outstanding at January 31, 2018; - Travel and entertainment increased 28% to \$182,902 from \$142,768.
+The increase is related primarily to an expanded salesforce and consequent increased sales efforts for payments and banknote activity as volumes increase pricing efficiencies may be realized; - Bank service charges increased 94% to \$171,628 from \$88,441.
+The increase is related primarily to increased volumes for payments related activity, and its growth rate is expected to reduce as increased volumes will generate improved efficiencies; - Software maintenance expense increased to \$286,992 from \$132,037 due to expanded usage of software applications purchased to support Sales, Operations, Payments, IT, and Finance functions in the Company; and - Other general and administrative expenses increased to \$243,926 from \$6,037.
+Other expenses are comprised of licenses and fees, utilities, office supplies, foreign exchange gains and losses through profit and loss, and other general and administrative expenses.

-The ratio of operating expenses to total revenue for three month period ended January 31, 2018 was 79% compared to 95% for the three month period ended January 31, 2017.
+The ratio of operating expenses to total revenue for three-month period ended January 31, 2019 was 97% compared to 79% for three-month period ended January 31, 2018.
 The ratio traditionally is higher during the winter months and decreases as the fiscal year progresses.
 This is due to the cyclical nature of the business as the Company has higher exchange volumes from March to September and the Company is able to redeploy the currency it purchases in the summer months from its branch locations and resell it to other financial institutions and non-financial institution customers, thus bypassing currency wholesalers and widening its gross margins.
 The Company expects this ratio to remain consistent with the seasonality of the business in the short term.
 Over time, the Company will endeavor to increase its operating efficiency by the addition of new bank and non-bank financial institutions in Canada and the United States to redeploy currency purchased by its branches, affiliate partners, and other clientele.

-Results of operations - three month period ended January 31, 2018 and, 2017 (continued)
+Results of operations - three-month periods ended January 31, 2019 and 2018 (continued)